flare-foundation/docs/docs/user/staking/staking-flarestake.md

 ## Reward Claiming Guide

-At the end of every [reward epoch](../../tech/ftso.md#reward-epoch), participants are rewarded according to how well their chosen validator performed in that period.
+At the end of every [reward epoch](../../tech/ftso.md#reward-epoch), participants are rewarded according to how well their chosen validator performed in that period, but these rewards are not claimable yet.

-Rewards are accumulated in a dedicated smart contract and can be claimed from the FlareStake tool:
+Every 4 reward epochs, rewards are accumulated in a dedicated smart contract and can then be claimed from the FlareStake tool:

 1. On the FlareStake dashboard, click ![Staking menu](flarestake-menu-staking.png){.inline-image} **Staking**.